hitesh22rana/mq/README.md

 A high-performance, pull-based message queue broker built in Go using gRPC.
 Designed for efficient pub/sub messaging where clients pull data at their own pace with support for configurable data pull intervals.

 ## Features
-- gRPC-based communication
-- Pull-based communication model
+- Uses a pull-based communication model implemented using gRPC
 - Pub/Sub messaging pattern
 - Clients control their data consumption rate
 - Configurable data pull intervals